tomberek/nix/src/nix/flake-prefetch.md

 # Description

-This command downloads the source tree denoted by flake reference *flake-url*.
+This command downloads the source tree denoted by flake reference *flake-uri*.
 Note that this does not need to be a flake (i.e. it does not have to contain a `flake.nix` file).

 )""